kodypbishop/paralax-scroll/README.md

 # paralax-scroll

-This is a simple page to demonstrate page element movement pased on scrolling
+This is a simple page to demonstrate page element movement based on scrolling